cambiotraining/hpc-intro/materials/02-ssh.md

 > - Password: emailed separately
 > - Host: `train.bio`
 >
-> You were automatically allocated 40GB in `/home/USERNAME/` and 1TB in `/scratch/USERNAME/`.
+> You were automatically allocated 40GB in `/home/USERNAME/` (backed storage) and 1TB in `/home/USERNAME/rds/hpc-work` (non-backed high-performance "scratch" space for computations).

 1. Connect to the training HPC using `ssh`.
 (Note: when you type your password, nothing shows on the screen - that's normal, the password is still being input.)
 2. Take some time to explore your home directory to identify what files and folders are in there.
-Can you identify and navigate to your scratch directory?
+Can you identify and navigate to your high-performance compute directory?
 3. Use the commands `free -h` (available RAM memory) and `nproc --all` (number of CPU cores available) to check the capabilities of the login node of our HPC.
 Check how many people are logged in to the HPC login node using the command `who`.

 :::{.callout-answer}